beckym223/manual_work/E6_long_edited.md

 Modigliani-Miller;
-* A realistic norm will make wages and prices dependent on nominal considerations and thus violate natural rate theory;  6 Of course, it took some time for the implications of  these neutrality results to be fully appreciated.
-For example,  life-cycle consumption and Modigliani-Miller were initially  considered as nothing more than useful codicils to Keyne- sian thinking.
+* A realistic norm will make wages and prices dependent on nominal considerations and thus violate natural rate theory;

 ### ---Economics-2007-0-05.txt---